Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: Stability

-\begin{proof}[Proof of Theorem~\ref{thm:stable}] Since $H$ quasi-isometrically embeds into the hyperbolic space $X$, it must be hyperbolic.
-By Tran's Theorem~\ref{obs:tran}, it therefore suffices to show that $H$ is strongly quasi-convex.

-In order to show strong quasi-convexity it suffices to consider tame quasi-geodesics (see the discussion after Definition \ref{def:quasi-geodesic}); in a graph, these tame quasi-geodesics can be taken to be edge-paths.
+\begin{theorem} Let $G$ be a finitely generated group acting on a geodesic space $X$, and let $H<G$ be finitely generated.
+If $(G,X,H)$ satisfy the axioms \ref{ax:qie}--\ref{ax:wa}, then $H$ is strongly quasi-convex in $G$. \end{theorem} \begin{proof} In order to show strong quasi-convexity it suffices to consider tame quasi-geodesics (see the discussion after Definition \ref{def:quasi-geodesic}); in a graph, these tame quasi-geodesics can be taken to be edge-paths.
 So we assume $\alpha$ is a tame $\tau$--quasi-geodesic edge-path in $\Cay(G, T)$ from $h_1\in H$ to $h_2\in H$.
 We will find a neighborhood of $H$ containing $\alpha$ and only depending on the value of $\tau$.
 Recall that $\hat\pi$ is a $\lambda$--quasi-isometric embedding.

 Fix $L=\lambda(\tau+1)$, and let $K$ be as in Proposition~\ref{claim:stable} for this choice of $L$.
 Suppose that $\alpha$ is not contained in $N^G_{K}(H)$.
 Let $x,y$ be vertices of $\alpha$ so that the subpath $\alpha'$ of $\alpha$ from $x$ to $y$ intersects $N^G_K(H)$ only at its endpoints.
 Since $\alpha$ is a tame $\tau$--quasi-geodesic, it follows that